You are here: Counties -> Highland

 Cape Wrath is the furthest point north west on the mainland of Britain and Clo Mor on the peninsula is its highest sea cliff.

-Highland Tourist Information can be found in Durness, the most north westerly village in Scotland.
+Durness, is the most north westerly village in Scotland.
 Durness is an isolated crofting village, but visitors will find all the facilities required for a pleasant stay.
 To the east is Smoo Cave, a series of large limestone caverns, which can be reached by a path from the car park on the above cliffs.

 The North Coast